sebastienjacquemart-AI/nanoGPT/README.md

 First, define tokenizer to convert the text as a string to a sequence of integers according to a vocabulary of elements.
 In the case of a character-level model, translate individual characters into integers.

-Second, feed the integer sequences into transformer to learn the patterns: sample random chunks of sequences (with a length block_size) from the dataset and feed them to the network.
+Second, define data loader to feed the integer sequences into the model: sample batch (efficiency reasons) of random chunks of sequences (with a length block_size, computational reasons) from the dataset and feed them to the network.
 In a chunk of block_size, the chunk contains block_size examples and block_size+1 characters.
 Let's explain with example: when block_size is 2, the chunk may look like (1,2,3).
 The following examples are in this chunk:
 - when input is (1), the target is 2
 - when input is (1,2), the target is 3
+So, train on examples with context 1 to context of block size.
+This enables the network to start sampling generation with even 1 character of context.

+Let's start with a character-level bigram language model: pass the inputs to a token-embedding table.
+A token-embedding is a vector of shape (vocab_size, vocab_size).
+If an input is passed to this table, it returns a vector that represents the raw logits for the next character in the sequence.
+These logits can be interpreted as unnormalized probabilities over the vocabulary, indicating the likelihood of each possible next character given the current one.
+These logits can be used to: 1. during training, evaluate the quality of the predictions (with respect to the targets) using cross-entropy loss (negative log likelihood); 2. during prediction, generate the next character in the sequence.

+The results of the bigram language model are of course not that great.
+It's a very simple model where the tokens are not 'talking to each other': given the previous context, only the last character is considered to make a prediction about the next character.

+Small side-note about cuda: when cuda is used, move the data and the model parameters to the gpu.
+Then, the calculations happen on the gpu and they can be run a lot faster.
 # nanoGPT

 ![nanoGPT](assets/nanogpt.jpg)